ADRLaboratory/robotic_fabrication_w23/docs/getting_started.md

 You can now follow the remainder of the template and start motion planning with MoveIt.

-Input COMPAS frames to the motion planning components, toggle the component, and a request will be sent to MoveIt for motion planning (you can see it running in the terminal).
+Input COMPAS frames to the motion planning components, toggle the `plan_trajectory` button on the component, and a request will be sent to MoveIt for motion planning (you can see it running in the terminal).
 MoveIt will then send a response, which is converted into a COMPAS FAB trajectory and list of configurations, which you can then visualize.

 [GitHub repository]: https://github.com/ADRLaboratory/robotic_fabrication_w23